-The number of possible completions that determines when the user is asked whether he wants to see the list of possibilities.
+The number of possible completions that determines when the user is asked whether the list of possibilities should be displayed.
 If the number of possible completions is greater than this value, Readline will ask the user whether or not he wishes to view them; otherwise, they are simply listed.
 This variable must be set to an integer value greater than or equal to 0.
+A negative value means Readline should never ask.
 The default limit is 100.